Book Online Book Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map Pay Online

 Other Options for Making Dental Emergencies Affordable

 Your child must receive emergency dental treatment as soon as possible to prevent permanent damage.
 After an emergency exam, we can provide a thorough list of needs and offer several payment options, including flexible payment plans through CareCredit.
-For those that don’t have insurance, our Palm Harbor Pediatric Smile Club offers a variety of plans that cover the costs of one emergency visit each year.
+For those who don’t have insurance, our Palm Harbor Pediatric Smile Club offers a variety of plans that cover the costs of one emergency visit each year.
 For a low monthly fee, your child can receive basic dental care as well as 20% off all other treatments.

-Taking Care of Your Smile Can Save You Money
+Taking Care of Your Child’s Smile Can Save You Money

 Should I Take My Child to the ER for a Dental Emergency?

-When your child is in pain, your knee-jerk reaction may be to go the ER for immediate treatment.
+When your child is in pain, your knee-jerk reaction may be to go to the ER for immediate treatment.
 However, most hospitals or even urgent care facilities don’t have the equipment or training to handle dental emergencies.
 At most, they may be able to provide antibiotics or pain medication, but you will still have to visit a pediatric dentist for a long-term solution.

 What Could Happen If I Wait to Treat a Dental Emergency?

-Sometimes, such as when your child has a cold, your child can eventually get better on their own without having to turn to a doctor.
+Sometimes, such as when your child has a cold, they can eventually get better on their own without having to turn to a doctor.
 That is not the case with dental problems!
 A cavity or broken tooth is vulnerable to harmful bacteria and will only get worse over time.
-Not only can this give your child significant pain, but it can impact their overall well-being and confidence.
+Not only can this give your child significant pain, but it can also impact their overall well-being and confidence.
 That’s why it’s important to treat the issue as soon as possible.

 What Should I Do If My Child Is Bleeding from the Mouth or Suffers Soft Tissue Damage?

 Hold clean gauze or a clean cloth at the site.
 The bleeding should subside within a couple of minutes.
-Afterward, you still need to bring your child to our office.
+Afterward, you will still need to bring your child to our office.
 We’ll check to make sure there’s no additional damage to permanent teeth under the gum surface.

 Can Root Canals Be Performed on Baby Teeth?